Sampiero Corso: Later life

 Sampiero Corso became governor of Aix-en-Provence in 1560, then was appointed French envoy to the Porte.
 While in Istanbul, he left his wife and children in the mansion he owned in Marseille; the young woman was corrupted by a Genoese spy who had become tutor of their children, Michelangelo Ombrone, and sold off Sampiero's assets before embarking for Genoa.
 Sampiero was warned, and had the vessel intercepted.
 He judged his wife on the spot, found her guilty and gave her three days to prepare for her fate.
 On the day of her execution, she asked to be strangled by Sampiero rather than fall victim to an executioner.
 A modern legend holds this to have been partial inspiration for William Shakespeare's Othello.

 Backed by Catherine de' Medici, Sampiero returned to Corsica in 1564, leading a group of Corsicans and Gascon mercenaries.
 Although initially victorious in several skirmishes, he was soon left without French support, as well as faced with the indifference of the population and the suspicion of the Corsican nobility (dominant families fled to Genoa).
 The Ornano family placed 2,000 ducats on his head, while Genoa offered 4,000.

 He was ambushed and decapitated by rival Corsican mercenaries - a group which included three of his wife's cousins.
 His head was exposed in Ajaccio.

 In culture

-The Corsican condottiero is the main character in the opera Sampiero Corso by Marseilles-born Henri Tomasi, who was of Corsican descent.
+The Corsican condottiero is the main character in the opera Sampiero Corso by Marseille-born Henri Tomasi, who was of Corsican descent.